Genre: Coming of Age/Drama

 Final Score: 5/10 points

 Content Warning: XXY is only for older audiences.
 The intersex aspect of Alex’s condition is certainly a big one and how she handles her condition can be disturbing like how she makes love to Alvaro in one scene.
 There’s strong language and one scene where Alvaro’s dad actually wonders if his own son is gay by saying a certain homophobic slur.
-There’s multiple nude scenes and Alex gets gang raped later in the film.
+There are multiple nude scenes and Alex gets gang raped later in the film.
 One supporting character in the second half of the film is also revealed to be transgender (born female, but is a man currently).

 All photos property of their respective owners and used under US “Fair Use” laws.
 XXY is property of Film Movement.
 The movie poster is from Poltrona do Glarner and is property of Lucia Puenzo